leonjza/frida-boot/course/1-chapter-1/ld_preload.md

 gcc -fPIC -shared fake_sleep.c -o fake_sleep.so -ldl
 ```

-Thats it!
+That's it!
 Run the program again with the `LD_PRELOAD` environment variable set and watch as the three second sleep becomes only one second, with a nice message.

 ```bash
 $ LD_PRELOAD=./fake_sleep.so ./pew